 This number will obviously vary based on the individual case, but claims have brought compensation up to $2.5 million.
 The range of relief provided varies from $8,000 to $2.5 million, with the average award amount being over $350,000.

-If you live in San Diego, The Law Offices of Elliott Kanter can provide expert representation in any medical malpractice case against Kaiser Permanente.
+If you live in San Diego, The Law Office of Elliott Kanter can provide expert representation in any medical malpractice case against Kaiser Permanente.
 We have experience and expertise in medical malpractice cases, helping our clients get big cash awards after an arbitration hearing.
-If a doctor in San Diego committed medical malpractice against you, get the compensation you deserve by contacting The Law Offices of Elliott Kanter.
+If a doctor in San Diego committed medical malpractice against you, get the compensation you deserve by contacting The Law Office of Elliott Kanter.
 Schedule a consultation with us today by calling us.